 - Funeral and death benefits

 - Housekeeping and home maintenance benefits.

 The steps for filing an injury claim are varied and depend on the type of accident and/or where it occurred.
 While injured cyclists have two years from the date of the accident to file a claim in court, the Insurance Act states that the at-fault party should be notified within 120 days after the accident.
 However, if notice is not provided in this timeframe, it does not jeopardize an injured person’s right to proceed with an action against the at-fault party.
 It may, however, be taken into account by a trial judge with respect to interest and costs.
 Otherwise there is a two-year period from the date of the accident within which to commence an action against the at-fault motorist.
-Regardless if the name of the at-fault driver is known or if there is insurance coverage, hiring a lawyer ensures the needs of the injured person and the requirements of a claim are met.
+Regardless if the name of the at-fault driver is known or if there is insurance coverage, hiring a personal injury lawyer ensures the needs of the injured person and the requirements of a claim are met.